Skip to content

 • got a PBT reading of over 0.04, or

-only then the officer may require an evidentiary chemical test.
-Minnesota Statutes § 624.7143, subd.
+only then, may the officer require an evidentiary chemical test.
+Minnesota Statutes §624.7143, subd.
 1.

-Refusal of the evidentiary chemical test
+Refusal of evidentiary chemical test

 The evidentiary chemical test is “mandatory” under those conditions.
 But the penalty for refusal is civil, not criminal.

-The law says, “if a person refuses to take a test required ,,, none must be given.”
+The law says, “if a person refuses to take a test required … none must be given.”
 But:

 “a court may impose a civil penalty of $500 and may revoke the person’s authority to carry a pistol in a public place … for a period of one year from the date of the refusal.
 The person shall be accorded notice and an opportunity to be heard prior to imposition of the civil penalty or the revocation.”

-Minnesota Statutes § 624.7143, subd.
-2.
+Minn.
+Stat. § 624.7143, subd.
+2

-Rights warning before evidentiary chemical test
+Rights warning before evidentiary chem test

 And as with DUI cases in Minnesota, the police officer must read a rights warning: